johnbeech/advent-of-code-2023/README.md

 # Advent of Code 2023

-Advent of Code Template using Node JS for 2023.
+Advent of Code Solutions using Node JS for 2023.

 ## Setup

 Clone this repo, then run `npm install` to install dependencies.

 ## Running